 If a future affluent spouse has substantial assets, such as real estate, investments, and businesses, a prenuptial agreement can help protect these assets and help the argument that they should not be subject to division in a divorce.
 This can be particularly important for individuals who have built up these assets over many years and want to position themselves to keep those assets in a divorce settlement.

-Preparing For Every Eventuality
+Preparing for Every Eventuality

 Another advantage of prenuptial agreements for affluent couples is the elimination or reduction of uncertainty.
 Prenuptial agreements can establish expectations for the distribution of property and financial support.
 For example, if spouses have a significant difference in income, a prenuptial agreement can be used to establish the terms of spousal support, including the amount and duration of support.
 This can be particularly helpful for affluent couples, as they may have a greater risk of prolonged litigation regarding the amount and duration of support, and they have a greater need to balance the need for financial security in the event of a divorce and the need to limit their financial liability.